manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 Linus hates the code because it has to handle a special case (the `if` statement) after the loop.
-He argued that the programmer failed to see the common pattern between the specical case and the regular cases.
+He argued that the programmer failed to see the common pattern between the special case and the regular cases.

 I think the programmer wrote the ugly `remove_list_entry_01()` because he/she did not find a good loop invariant.